-The Centre provides services to female and male survivors of sexual violence including young people over the age of 14.
+The Centre provides services to survivors of sexual violence including young people over the age of 14.
 All our services are also available to friends, family members and professional supporters of survivors.
 Our services are available in our main office in Sligo and our outreach in Carrick-on- Shannon, Co.
 Leitrim.

 This is often the first point of contact for support from our Centre.
 The help lines opening hours are limited but a 24 helpline number is on our answer machine.
 If we are unable to answer the phone and you leave your name and number we will contact you as soon as we can.
 Some people ring the free phone helpline on a regular basis to access phone counselling.
 If you are looking for a counselling appointment this can be arranged by ringing the helpline.
 Please call: 1800 750 780